Tony Hudgell: Fundraising

-Awards
+Honours and awards

 Hudgell received a Points of Light award in September 2020.
 At a Points of Light reception at 10 Downing Street on 9 August 2022, Hudgell was thanked by the UK Prime Minister Boris Johnson for his fundraising efforts, and for inspiring legal changes — 'Tony's Law' — to prevent future suffering.

 Hudgell was also presented with a Pride of Britain Award in November 2020, under the ‘Good Morning Britain Young Fundraiser’ category and received a British Citizen Youth Award at the House of Lords in October 2021.

+Hudgell was awarded the British Empire Medal (BEM) in the 2024 New Year Honours for services to the prevention of child abuse.
+He is the youngest ever recipient of the medal.
+He was invited to a royal garden party in May 2024, but after being unable to attend due to a M20 traffic jam, received a fresh invitation from Buckingham Palace.
+He attended a private gathering with Queen Camilla in London on 26 June 2024, when he also received his BEM.

 Football

 In September 2020, Hudgell became the first-team mascot of Kings Hill FC.
-A supporter of Chelsea, he was presented with Chelsea UEFA Champions League tickets on his 7th birthday on the ITV breakfast show This Morning in October 2021, and he joined the English Lionheart squad, the Football Association's group of 23 everyday heroes - "inspirational individuals who went above and beyond during the nation’s fight against the COVID-19 pandemic".
+A supporter of Chelsea, he was presented with Chelsea UEFA Champions League tickets on his 7th birthday on the ITV breakfast show This Morning in October 2021, and he joined the English Lionheart squad, the Football Association's group of 23 everyday heroes – "inspirational individuals who went above and beyond during the nation’s fight against the COVID-19 pandemic".